myneTEC/Bitcoin_Youtube/README.md

 files shown are an overview for easy code access based on the version 0.12.0 (around the end of the year 2015) of the original Bitcoin code source

-switch into explain folder the explanation files shown in the youtube videos.
+switch into explain folder if you wanna get to the detailed explanation files shown in the youtube videos.

 (Note: new files will be added in regards to the channel development process)